paulca55/markdown-docs/Web Development Tools.md

 Now go ahead and debug your WordPress app/plugin/theme.

 - Click the play button next to “Listen for Xdebug” in the top debug bar.
-- Create a breakpoint in your PHP code e.g. add this line and a breakpoint`<?php $true_story = 'Ahmad is cool and VScode.pro is awesome!'; ?>` to `header.php` of your theme.
+- Create a breakpoint in your PHP code e.g. add this line and a breakpoint`<?php $true_story = 'Ahmad is cool and VS code.pro is awesome!'; ?>` to `header.php` of your theme.
-- Browse your site and VSCode should pop up showing all your debug info.
+- Browse your site and VS Code should pop up showing all your debug info.

 #### Extra Plugin (optional)